Prabhat-Kumar/GitCmdDemo/README.md

 8. Use 'git pull' for getting the latest changes on branch.

 9. Use 'git merge' for merging the changes to local.

+10. 'git show' will show the history of commits

+11. 'git rm [file name]' will remove the files form working directory.

+12. git diff will show the changes made in git repository,

+13. git diff [branch1] [branch2] will show the difference in 2 branches in same repository.